Tacoma Narrows Airport

 Tacoma Narrows Airport (IATA: TIW, ICAO: KTIW, FAA LID: TIW) is a county-owned, public-use airport located 5 mi west of the central business district of Tacoma, a city in Pierce County, Washington, United States.
 It is situated south of Gig Harbor, Washington, one mile southwest of the Tacoma Narrows Bridge.
 The airport was owned by the city of Tacoma until 2008, when it was purchased by Pierce County.

 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2019–2023, in which it is categorized as a local general aviation facility.
-There is no commercial airline at this airport, the closest airport with commercial airline service is Seattle–Tacoma International Airport, about 18 mi to the northeast.
+There is no commercial airline at this airport; the closest airport with commercial airline service is Seattle–Tacoma International Airport, about 18 mi to the northeast.

 Facilities and aircraft

 Tacoma Narrows Airport covers an area of 644 acres (261 ha) at an elevation of 295 feet (90 m) above mean sea level.
 It has one runway designated 17/35 with an asphalt surface measuring 5,002 by 100 feet (1,525 x 46 m).

-For the 12-month period ending December 31, 2016, the airport had 53,276 aircraft operations, an average of 146 per day: 97% general aviation, 2% air taxi, and 1% military.
-In August 2019, there were 64 aircraft based at this airport: 60 single-engine and 4 multi-engine.
+For the 12-month period ending December 31, 2019, the airport had 53,276 aircraft operations, an average of 146 per day: 97% general aviation, 2% air taxi, and 1% military.
+At that time, there were 130 aircraft based at this airport: 109 single-engine, 11 multi-engine, 6 jet and 4 helicopters.